 AF beers and spirits

-If you want the taste and ritual of a proper drink without the functional ingredients, the AF market has you covered.
-Lucky Saint delivers a clean, biscuity lager.
+If you want the taste and ritual of a proper drink without the functional ingredients, the AF market has plenty to choose from.
+Lucky Saint pours clean and biscuity.
 Guinness 0.0 nails the coffee bitterness and nitro surge of the original.
-For hop heads, Lowtide's West Coast Hop Lock brings serious resinous bitterness.
+For hop heads, Below Brew Co's West Coast Hop Lock (formerly Lowtide) brings serious resinous bitterness.
 And Impossibrew bridges both worlds: proper beer brewed with L-theanine, ashwagandha and magnesium in its Social Blend recipe.

 One practical tip